-Missoula, Mont. — The employees of the Missoula Independent filed a petition with the National Labor Relations Board today to begin the process of forming a union, the Missoula News Guild Organizing Committee announced.
-Support for the filing was unanimous across the staff’s editorial, production and sales departments.
+Missoula, Mont. — The employees of the Missoula Independent filed a petition with the National Labor Relations Board today to begin forming a union, the Missoula News Guild Organizing Committee announced.
+Support for the filing was unanimous across the staff’s editorial, production, and sales departments.

 “Lee Enterprises managers have made a point of telling us they consider the Indy a distinct product, and we’ve been assured that cuts aren’t imminent,” said staff reporter and organizing committee member Derek Brouwer.
 “But when it comes time to reconcile the bottom line, our new parent company’s primary responsibility is to its shareholders on Wall Street.
 Forming a union will enable us to have a voice in decisions about the Independent’s future and advocate for this community institution.”

-— The organizing committee of the Missoula News Guild, which represents the 10 non-management employees at the Missoula Independent who work in the publication’s newsroom, sales and production departments.
-Follow us at Facebook.com/missoulanewsguild and @mslaindyunion on Twitter.
+The Missoula News Guild’s organizing committee represents the 10 non-management employees at the Missoula Independent who work in the publication’s newsroom, sales, and production departments.
+Follow us at Facebook.com/missoulanewsguild